victorjonsson/nodejs-dokimon/README.md

 [![build status](https://secure.travis-ci.org/victorjonsson/nodejs-dokimon.png)](http://travis-ci.org/victorjonsson/nodejs-dokimon)
 # Dokimon

-This is a node module used for setting up automated tests of various kinds.
+This node module is used to create automated tests of various kinds.
 It may also be used as an alternative (or complement) to client test tools such as Selenium.
-You write your tests in a heartbeat and run them using a command line interface.
+You write your tests in a heartbeat and run them using the command line.

 <strong>Example usages:</strong>

   - Verify that your online services is up and running
   - Verify that your RESTful API is responding and behaving as expected
-  - Validate that your website generates expected html code
+  - Validate that your website generates the expected html code

 ## Getting started